 5.3I Channel bandwidth for (e)RedCap

 The requirements in this specification apply to the combination of channel bandwidths, SCS and operating bands shown in Table 5.3.5-1 with maximum channel bandwidth of 20MHz.
 The transmission bandwidth configuration in Table 5.3.2-1 shall be supported for each of the specified channel bandwidths up to 20 MHz.
-When UE supports IE supportOfERedCap-r18 and does not support IE eRedCapNotReducedBB-BW-r18 the requirements in this specification apply with maximum transmission bandwidth of 25RBs for 15 kHz SCS and 12 RBs for 30 kHz SCS for PDSCH and PUSCH.
+When UE supports IE supportOfERedCap-r18 and does not support IE eRedCapNotReducedBB-BW-r18 the requirements in this specification apply with maximum 25RBs for 15 kHz SCS and 12 RBs for 30 kHz SCS for PDSCH and PUSCH as described in clause 17.1A of TS 38.213 [8].
 The channel bandwidths are specified for both the TX and RX paths.

+3MHz channel bandwidth is not applicable for (e)RedCap UE in the current release.

 / change end/